plentymarkets/docs-raw/plentyInterface/Category.md

     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$filters</td>
         <td>Filters restrict the list of results.
-Results can be filtered by the following parameters: 'type','lang','parentId', 'plentyId'</td>
+Results can be filtered by the following parameters: 'type','lang','parentId', 'plentyId', 'linklist'</td>
     </tr>
 </table>

 <pre>public <strong>createCategories</strong>(<a target="_blank" href="http://php.net/array">array</a> $data):<a target="_blank" href="http://php.net/array">array</a></pre>

 Creates new categories, including CategoryDetails.
 At least one CategoryDetails object for the default language is required.
 The data fields &#039;plentyId&#039;,&#039;lang&#039; and &#039;name&#039; are required.
 Client objects can also be specified to activate visibility for a client.